jmwhitworth/zomboid_rcon/README.md

 - `unbanid("SteamID")` : Unbans a Steam ID.
 - `banuser("user")` : Bans a user.
 - `unbanuser("user")` : Unbans a user.
+- `checkModsNeedUpdate()` : Indicates whether a mod has been updated.
+Writes answer to log file.
 - `grantadmin("user")` : Gives admin rights to a user.
 - `removeadmin("user")` : Removes admin rights to a user.
 - `kickuser("user")` : Kicks a user from the server.